CarterEVERYTHING-Codes/ClassVote/README.md

 *   Admin can kick participants from the session.
 *   Live leaderboard displaying current scores (admin can hide/reveal), adapts to general session or specific presenter.
 *   **Presenter Self-View:** A presenter can see their own scores even if general results are hidden by the admin, if their UID is matched.
-*   **Overall Session Leaderboard:** Displayed when the presenter queue is finished or the session ends, showing scores for all presenters in that session.
+*   **Overall Session Leaderboard:** Displayed as presenters complete their rounds, or when the presenter queue is finished or the session ends, showing scores for all presenters in that session.
 Sorts by likes.
 *   Admin controls to pause/resume feedback rounds and end sessions.
 *   User-friendly interface built with ShadCN UI and Tailwind CSS.
 *   Authentication via Firebase (Anonymous, Google Sign-In, Email/Password).